 Over the past few months, Seedmaster Mfg. and sister company Dot Technology Corp. finalized the hiring process for new corporate leadership.
-Leah Olsen, who also serves as president of the Agricultural Manufacturers of Canada, will serve as CEO, while Jeffery Bourasa will bring 15 years of Saskatchewan-based finance and leadership experience into the CFO role.
+Leah Olson, who previously served as president of the Agricultural Manufacturers of Canada, will serve as CEO, while Jeffery Bourasa will bring 15 years of Saskatchewan-based finance and leadership experience into the CFO role.

 The transition comes off the heels of the autonomous DOT Power Platform being introduced to shortline manufacturers.

 Over the past year, companies such as Raven Industries and Pattison Liquid Systems reached agreements to design equipment for the diesel-powered DOT attachment, which is intended to navigate machinery in lieu of a tractor.

 Norbert Beaujot, president and founder of SeedMaster and DOT, says several SeedMaster implements have also been designed as DOT-compatible, with successful examples including a land roller, grain cart and seeding unit.
 The attachment is remote- controlled if adjustments are needed and incorporates hydraulics, GPS and satellite mapping concepts to navigate a variety of machinery.